-Based on assessments made to date, we do not expect the adoption of these new pronouncements to have a significant impact on our condensed consolidated financial statements.
+We have not yet completed the impact assessment on some of these new pronouncements.
+On the amendments to IAS 21 - Lack of Exchangeability, we expect this amendment to have no material impact on our condensed consolidated financial statements.

 All standards that became effective on 1 January 2024 have been adopted with no material impact on our condensed consolidated financial statements being: